About

 Does it matter where I give the money?

-As long as it’s a 501c3 or 501c4 organization, no. But we urge you to consider the particular urgencies we face with respect to protecting our democracy, racial justice, and the range of pandemic-created crises.
-We are in a unique moment to bend the arc of the moral universe toward justice, but we risk losing this opportunity if POC-led organizations continue to be underfunded.
-The needs and options for resourcing organizations working on all these issues are significant.
+No, not as long as it’s a 501c3 or 501c4 organization.
+But we urge you to consider the particular urgencies we face with respect to protecting our democracy, racial justice, and the range of social justice crises.

 Contact us